-Teachers use professional judgement and knowledge of the pupil's learning to identify progress made in conjunction with the staff team and where appropriate multi-agency teams.
+Teachers use professional judgement and knowledge of the pupil's learning to identify progress made and to match to a STEP descriptor for EAD/UW subjects.

 Observations -staff record observations of key moments of learning that have been observed as WOW moments.
 Key points of learning are evidenced through our assessment tool 'Evidence for Learning' - this includes photographs or videos with an overview of progress made.
 Annotated photographs and comments map out specific moments of learning, showing cross curricular links and identifying next steps where applicable.
 It may also contain examples of work, comments from parents and other professionals as appropriate and this will provide further evidence of learning- e.g. a skill that have been successfully transferred to home context or that has been learned at home and can be transferred to school.
 Parents have access to evidence added on EfL and are able to add their own comments and own evidence.